Olagunjuibraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **Task *15.
 Count that word**
 ln<A script that display the number of lines that contain the pattern “bin” in the file /etc/passwd>

+**Task *16.
+What's next?**
+ln<A script that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd>

+**Task *17.
+I hate bins**
+ln<A script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”>

+**Task *18.
+Letters only please** ln<A script that display all lines of the file /etc/ssh/sshd_config starting with a letter>